catherinepope/zotero-book/content/en/docs/Introduction/_index.md

 You don’t need to read all this ebook if you’re already familiar with some aspects of Zotero.
 You can jump around using either the table of contents or the hyperlinks.

-OK, if you already have Zotero installed, you can skip to Getting Started, otherwise let’s do that now.
+OK, if you already have Zotero installed, you can skip to [Getting Started](/docs/getting-started/), otherwise let’s do that now.

-* [Getting Started](/docs/getting-started/): Get started with $project